1st Lt. Clovis T Ray Memorial WOD: Gold Star Family Visit

-Soldiers from 4th Platoon, Delta Company, 2nd Battalion, 35th Infantry Regiment, 3rd Infantry Brigade Combat Team, 25th Infantry Division executes a 10-mile run at Schofield Barracks, Hawaii on Mar.
+Children of Ed Ray, a Gold Star Family Member, runs around the track with Soldiers from 2nd Battalion, 35th Infantry Regiment, 3rd Infantry Brigade Combat Team, 25th Infantry Division at Schofield Barracks, Hawaii on Mar.
 15, 2021 as part of the 1st Lt.
 Clovis T. Ray Memorial Workout of the Day.
-1st Lt.
+Ed Ray is the twin brother of 1st Lt.
 Clovis T. Ray, a rifle platoon leader assigned to 2nd Battalion, 35th Infantry Regiment when he died of wounds suffered during an enemy attack using an Improvised Explosive Device (IED) while on patrol in the Pech River in the Kunar Province, Afghanistan on Mar.
 15, 2012.
 The memorial WOD consists of a ten-mile run and 150 burpee pull-ups, executed as either an individual, buddy team, or fire team.
 (U.S. Army photo by 1st Lt.
 Angelo Mejia)

 |Date Taken: